Playwright on GitHub Actions: the automated testing setup your green CI is missing

 End-to-end testing fills that gap.
 Real browser.
 Real clicks.
 Real user flows.
 And it's the layer that most teams either never add to their GitHub Actions pipeline or add and then quietly disable within three months.
 For a full breakdown of how PR-level testing fits into a broader QA strategy, see our guide to pull request testing.

-Setting up Playwright in GitHub Actions (the part that works)
+Setting up Playwright in GitHub Actions: the production workflow

 Integration tests and E2E browser tests are where a GitHub Actions pipeline starts earning its keep.
-Here's what the production-ready workflows look like.
+Below is the production-ready Playwright GitHub Actions workflow, with the gotchas most tutorials skip.

 Integration tests with real services